Tristan Homer

-Tristan Homer is a Canadian television producer and podcaster.
+Tristan Homer (born 1980) is a Canadian television producer and podcaster.

 He was most recently the co-executive producer on the Netflix animated series My Little Pony: Make Your Mark.

 He has also served as creative producer on the animated children's television programs Alien TV and Transformers: BotBots, as producer on Cupcake & Dino: General Services, Almost Naked Animals, Numb Chucks, and Winston Steinburger and Sir Dudley Ding Dong, and as line producer on the series Max & Ruby, as well as the Gemini-nominated television adaptation of Wibbly Pig.

 As a podcaster, Homer co-created the video series Jim Dupree: Enthusiast in 2005.
 The podcast was later adapted for television, and aired on BiteTV in Canada.